-Classical acupuncture originated in China over three thousand years ago and it has been developed and refined over many centuries.
+Classical acupuncture originated in China around three thousand years ago and it has been developed and refined over many centuries.
 This gentle, safe and effective healing system is now used worldwide as a means of helping to restore, promote and maintain good health and wellbeing.

 Importantly, body and mind and spirit are seen as interdependent aspects of a person and good health depends on them being in balance.
-Pain and illness are signs of imbalance, which happens when the body’s Qi, or vital energy, cannot flow freely.
+Pain and illness are signs of imbalance, which happens when the body’s Qi, or vital energy cannot flow freely.
 This can occur for many reasons, with emotional and physical stress, poor nutrition, infection or injury amongst the most common causes.

 The overall aim of acupuncture treatment is to restore mind-body equilibrium.
 It can be used to help with a wide range of acute and chronic health conditions, either on its own or alongside conventional Western medicine.